 In May 2002, the Corporation entered into a management agreement with the University's housing office (the "Manager").
 The Manager is responsible for the collection of all fees, payment of operating expenses, performance of certain management obligations, as defined in the agreement, and leasing of the facilities upon completion of the Project.
-The management agreement took effect August 1, 2002 and has been extended annually thereafter, and will be extended automatically for additional one-year terms, unless either party provides notice of termination.
-Management fees are included within general and administrative expenses in the accompanying Statements of Activities.
-As a result of the management agreement, the Corporation does not maintain any cash accounts.
+The management agreement took effect on August 1, 2002 and has been extended annually thereafter, and will be extended automatically for additional one-year terms, unless either party provides notice of termination.
+Management fees of \$32,042 and \$33,893 are included within general and administrative expenses in the accompanying Statements of Activities as of May 31, 2011 and 2010, respectively.
 Therefore, the receivable due from affiliate, net, shown on the Statements of Financial Position, represents the difference between fees collected and operating expenses paid by the University on behalf of the Corporation.